Benefits of a Graduate Apprenticeship

 - You'll be in a paid job and won’t accumulate any student debt.

-- You'll gain your qualification with the University of Dundee, Scottish University of the Year in The Times/Sunday Times Good University Guide 2016 and 2017.
+- You'll gain your qualification with the University of Dundee, one of the UK’s top 30 universities in The Times & Sunday Times Good University Guide 2020.

 - Instead of thinking about how things might happen in the real world, you'll be putting your learning into practice right away.
 You'll solve problems on real projects in the business you are working in.